-This stitch may look complicated but, with some practice, you'll get it!
-It's another one that's great for an outline or the frame around a patterned design.
+This stitch may look complicated, but with some practice we pinky promise you'll get it.
+It's another one that's great for an outline, or the frame around a patterned design.

-Pull your needle and floss up through the fabric, then insert it going down right beside where you first inserted it.
+First, pull your needle and floss up through the fabric, then insert it going down right beside where you first came up.
 Don't pull the floss all the way through the fabric; allow it to form a loop.
-Bring the needle up through that loop in order to tether it from being pulled all the way through the fabric and pull.
+Bring the needle up through that loop (this tethers it from being pulled all the way through the fabric) and pull.

 To make the next chain stitch, place the needle either directly in the hole you just stitched, or close to it, and pull through to create another loop.
 Again, don't pull the floss completely through the fabric.
 Pull the needle up through the loop to tether it and pull.

 Repeat the steps to continue the chain.
-When you reach the end of the chain, simply create a small stitch over the loop to secure it.
+When you reach the end, create a small stitch over the loop to secure it.

 8. Lazy Daisy

-This version of the chain stitch is often referred to as the "detached chain stitch" or "lazy daisy."
+This variation of the chain stitch is often referred to as the "detached chain stitch" or "lazy daisy."
+Why?
 Instead of continuing the chain, you make a small stitch just over the end of the loop to create what looks like a daisy petal.

 Just like the chain stitch, take your needle and floss and create a stitch, but before you pull the floss all the way through the fabric, allow it to form a loop.
 Bring the needle up through that loop in order to tether it from being pulled all the way through the fabric.